Reader in Social and Political Thought here at London Met.

 Professional activities

-• External examiner for the Sociology (Cultural Analysis) MA at Goldsmiths, University of London.
+- External examiner for the MA Sociology (Cultural Analysis) at Goldsmiths College, University of London.

-• Co-creator and ongoing organiser of The London Conference in Critical Thought – an annual event held in London that provides an interdisciplinary space for the exchange of ideas between scholars who work with critical traditions and concerns.
-The LCCT has been held at Birkbeck, Royal Holloway, Goldsmiths, University College London, South Bank University and the University of Westminster.
+- Co-creator and ongoing organiser of The London Conference in Critical Thought – an annual event held in London that provides an interdisciplinary space for the exchange of ideas between scholars who work with critical traditions and concerns.
+The LCCT has been held at Birkbeck, Royal Holloway, Goldsmiths, University College London, South Bank University, the University of Westminster, London Metropolitan University and the University of Greenwich.

 Craig's teaching experience covers all levels of higher education and includes curriculum development.
 The areas he's taught in include: